Last Updated on

 How Ratings Work

 Performance is measured, depending on the manufacture, on a three component scale with either a 10-point or 100-point scale rating the power, control and spin of a paddle.
-There is some slight difference between manufacturers in what an individual rating might mean, but you can know what to expect when you see an 8 rating on power no matter who made the paddle.
+There is some slight difference between manufacturers in what an individual rating might mean, but you can know what to expect when you see an 8 rating on power no matter who made it.

 The first of these ratings, power, reflects not only the hardness of the material used in the blade and handle of the paddle, but the padding used between the rubber surfaces of the paddle and the blade.
 All blades are laminated wood glued together, sometimes with a thin layer of fiberglass or carbon fibre sandwiched between the layers to provide lighter weight and less absorption of energy.
-The power rating is more a measure of how much energy the paddle absorbs when returning a shot.
-The higher the number, the less power the paddle absorbs, providing a much stronger return.
+The power rating is more a measure of how much energy it absorbs when returning a shot.
+The higher the number, the less power it absorbs, providing a much stronger return.
 A drawback to a higher power rating is that it can come at the cost of control of shots and therefore less preferred by players with a more defensive style.
 Meanwhile, many offensive players look for paddles rated in the 9s.

 Next is control, which reflects how true the paddle strikes the ball, as well as how long the paddle holds the ball when hitting it.
 This has more to do with the quality of the rubber, thickness of padding, and the direction the pips on the rubber face.
 As a rule, the tackier the rubber, the more control you will have with your shots, allowing for better placement of returns.
 As well, a couple of millimeters of foam can provide a lot more control, usually at the expense of power though.
-Finally, if the face of the paddle has the rubber pips facing outward, it gives you more grip as you strike the ball, usually at the cost of spin.
+Finally, if the face of it has the rubber pips facing outward, it gives you more grip as you strike the ball, usually at the cost of spin.
 Defensive players prefer high control paddles, although advances in construction have lead to a rise in the control ratings of all paddles.

 Finally is spin.
 Spin again has to do with the quality and installation of the rubber, but also can be improved through a lighter blade.
 Many players, whether more offense or defense oriented in their styles, will look for paddles that provide spin as it can make returning their shots more difficult.
 Higher spin paddles will usually have the pips of their rubber facing the blade, allowing for the ball to be struck with a smooth surface.
 As well, they will be lighter weight, allowing you to have more fine manipulation of the paddle.
 Even then, most paddles with a higher control rating usually carry a similar rating in spin.